synpulse8-opensource/pulse8-semantic-search-plugin-for-strapi/README.md

 ## Configuration

-Access the plugin settings at **Settings > Semantic Search** in the Strapi admin panel.
+Access the plugin settings at from the sidebar in the Strapi admin panel.

 ### Settings Tab